 40400 - Repair & O&M - For leak repair, equipment rental, materials, and more expense tracking and now some in the new category for Inventory.

-40480 - Capital Projects: Expense line to track cost for distribution rehab projects, Taffy lane improvement, and South Booster & Wells grant (reimbursable).
+40480 - Capital Projects: Tracking expenses for the assessments of distribution rehab project, Taffy lane improvement, South Booster and Wells grant.
 40500 - Vehicle Maintenance / Fuel: Fuel prices steady, aging vehicles need maintenance.

-40000 - Total Expense Distribution Division: \$247,000
+40000 - Total Expense Distribution Division: \$212,000